Milo Ventimiglia Teases ‘Explosive’ ‘This Is Us’ Finale, Says He Knows How Jack Dies

 But have fans may have already seen that “level” of makeup for Ventimiglia’s scenes as a 51-year-old father of teens?

-Milo Ventimiglia also told Entertainment Tonight the circumstances surrounding the Pearson patriarch’s death will be extremely painful for fans.
+Milo Ventimiglia also told Entertainment Tonight the circumstances surrounding the Pearson patriarch’s death would be extremely painful for fans.

 “It’s going to hurt,” Ventimiglia told ET.